Shoreshen/triton_learn/Readme.md

     return ret
 ```

+The `fn.parse()` command will call python's parser, and return python ast.

 ### Step 3

 Setting up each lowering stage in the compilation pipeline, the main compilation process focuses on the following code: